Last Updated on August 26, 2021 by Chenée Lewis

-Today we’re baking a cute little small-batch mini vanilla cake!
+Today we’re baking a cute little mini vanilla cake!
 Because sometimes you just don’t need that much cake, but (and this is important) you still want cake!
 That’s where this small vanilla cake recipe comes in.

 Tell me if you’ve ever been in this situation: You’re having a party, and spend all day baking a delicious cake (or you pick up a delicious cake from a local bakery) and no matter how good it is, you end up with tons of cake left over??